 Identification of the problem in the field

-The new snow problem is fairly easy to recognize since it affects most of the terrain.
+The new snow problem is fairly easy to recognize since it affects most of the terrain but the characterization of the associated danger can be very tricky.
 Consider critical amounts of new snow and recent avalanche activity.

 - Dry-snow slab avalanches: Wait until the snowpack has stabilized and the weak layer has gained strength.

-- Dry loose snow avalanches: Danger of being carried by small releases is more important than danger of burial.
-Consider consequences in steep terrain.
+- Dry loose snow avalanches: Danger of being carried away by small avalanches is more important than danger of burial.
+Consider consequences in extreme terrain.